Zy0d0x0/HS2-Reversing/README.md

 ```

-As you can see in the above output a bin file is created called `AilunceHS2-FW-1.3.5.dfu.target0.image0.bin` this can then be inspected by a tool built into
+As you can see in the above output, a bin file is created called `AilunceHS2-FW-1.3.5.dfu.target0.image0.bin`.
+This can then be inspected by a tool built into linux called `strings`.
+Lots of strings where found when searching the binary file so I decided to source out a few intresting ones.

-linux called `strings` and the usage is as simple as using the tool name and inputing a file name.
-Lots of strings where found when searching the binary file
+Using the `strings` tool is as simple as running the tool with the file name of the firmware.
-so i then decided to source out a few intresting ones.

 ```
 ubuntu@ubuntu2-VirtualBox:~/reverse$ strings AilunceHS2-FW-V1.3.7.dfu.target0.image0.bin |grep setup